puppetlabs/puppet-docs/source/pe/3.7/install_what_and_where.markdown

 PE creates the following users:

 - **`peadmin`** --- An administrative account which can invoke orchestration actions.
 This is the only PE user account intended for use in a login shell.
 See [the "Invoking Orchestration Actions" page of this manual](./orchestration_invoke_cli.html) for more about this user.
-This user exists on servers with the puppet master component.
+This user exists on servers with the Puppet master component.
-- **`pe-puppet`**  --- A system user that runs the puppet master processes spawned by Passenger.
+- **`pe-puppet`**  --- A system user that runs the Puppet master processes spawned by Passenger.
 - **`pe-apache`** --- A system user that runs Apache (`pe-httpd`).
 - **`pe-activemq`** --- A system user that runs the ActiveMQ message bus used by MCollective.
 - **`puppet-dashboard`** --- A system user that runs the console processes spawned by Passenger.